-The J. Leonard Goldner Pioneer Research Award is given annually to honor the memory of former ASSH president, educator and pioneering hand surgeon, J. Leonard Goldner, MD.
+The J. Leonard Goldner Pioneer Research Award is given annually to honor ASSH past president educator and pioneering hand surgeon J. Leonard Goldner MD.

 The Research Grant Committee bestows this award upon the highest ranking research grant application submitted during a given calendar year.
 The recipient is selected through the already established mechanism of the grant review process; no special application is needed.
 Research must be highly innovative and far-reaching in its appeal to the ASSH membership.
 The Goldner Pioneer Award is modeled after the highly competitive National Institutes of Health (NIH) Director’s Pioneer Award.

 The Goldner Pioneer Award is announced at the ASSH Annual Meeting each year.
-The principal investigator is given a special plaque to commemorate his/her achievement and additional funding to support their research.
+The principal investigator is given a special plaque to commemorate his/her achievement and a monetary award.

 Past Goldner Award Recipients